indyplaygame/KebabBackend/API.md

 {
   "errors": {
     "name": [
-      "Name cannot be empty",
       "Name can only contain alphanumeric characters and spaces", "Name must be between 3 and 50 characters"
     ],
     "icon": [
-      "Icon file cannot be empty",
       "Icon must be a PNG, JPEG, GIF, SVG or WEBP image", "Icon file size cannot exceed 5MB"
     ],